-The SSUFSCP website (in Ukrainian) contains two Lists of Countries and Foreign Establishments that can export to Ukraine.
+The SSUFSCP website, which is unavailable during the wartime period (due to provisions of wartime information protection law), contains two Lists of Countries and Foreign Establishments that can export to Ukraine.
 The first list provides a directory of all approved suppliers of food products that contain ingredients of animal origin.
 The second list provides a directory of all establishments that can export live animals and reproductive materials.
 These lists are subject to monthly updates.
 In addition to these lists, Ukraine accepts products from all EU-approved establishments.
-In order to qualify, these export establishments need to be present on a relevant EU register.
+To qualify, these export establishments need to be present on a relevant EU register.
 A European number is necessary and sufficient for such imports.
 SSUFSCP will verify it on the proper EU register prior to clearance.
 All U.S. exporting facilities eligible for export to the EU are eligible for export to Ukraine.

-Export requirements for U.S. Exporters of Products of Animal Origin and Seafood
+Export requirements for U.S. Exporters of Products of Animal Origin, Seafood and Feeds